MetPX/sarracenia/doc/sr_postv3.7.rst

      consider using Sarracenia with MQTT v3.11 brokers which are more standardized and therefore more easily interoperable than AMQP.

-   * Change in overhead... approximately +45 bytes per message (varies.)
+   * Change in overhead... approximately +75 bytes per message (varies.)

-     * JSON tuple marking square brackets '[' ']', commas and quotes for three fixed fields. net: +10
+     * JSON object marking curly braces '{' '}', commas and quotes for three fixed fields. net: +10

      * AMQP section *Application Properties* no longer included in payload, saving